 Another great wide open space to visit with your dog close to the centre of Sydney are the Glebe Foreshore Parks, adjacent to the suburbs of Glebe and Annandale along the shore of Blackwattle Bay.

-Another adjacent area where dogs are allowed off-leash is along most of the 1.2km long Glebe Foreshore Walk, that continues east towards the Fish Markets.
-Dogs are allowed off-leash along the walkway up until the boathouse at the end of Ferry Road.
+Another adjacent area where dogs are allowed off-leash is along most of the 1.2km long Glebe Foreshore Walk, that continues east towards the New Fish Markets (where unfortunately dogs aren’t allowed).
+Dogs are however allowed off-leash along the walkway up until the boathouse at the end of Ferry Road.

 #4 Hawthorne Canal Dog Park, Leichhardt